Blxucreep/node-and-react-development-project/BUILD.md

 Because of some errors, the following command should be run:
 - `npm i --save-dev @types/express`

-To install the dependencies, run the following command:
+To add/install the dependencies, run the following command:
+- `ng add ng2-charts`
 - `npm install -s express`
 - `npm install sequelize sequelize-typescript pg pg-hstore cors`